imchillato/Pulizia-ram/README.md

 # Pulizia-ram
-Questo script in CSharp serve a pulire la ram inutilizzata
+Questo script in CSharp serve a pulire la ram inutilizzata in pochissimi secondi